 Chapter 2 builds on the physical fundamentals and explores the ability of electricity to do work and introduces amperage, voltage, and wattage.

-Chapter 3 introduces the two fundamental current types, direct current (DC), and alternating current.
+Chapter 3 introduces the two fundamental current types, direct current (DC), and alternating current (AC).
 It explores the difference between the two, and what they’re used for.

 Chapter 4 expands the relationship between amperage and voltage, and adds another piece to the fundamental laws of electricity; resistance.
 In doing so, it explores one of the most important laws in electricity, Ohm’s law, and explains how to use it.